 - Inpatient treatment: You reside at the treatment center while receiving detox, a mental health evaluation, individual therapy, group counseling, and aftercare planning.
-This is recommended for a severe co-occurring addiction.
+This is recommended for severe co-occurring addictions.

-- Outpatient treatment: You will live at home while receiving treatment around your schedule.
-This option is often sought by those with relatively mild addictions, who are reluctant to leave behind various responsibilities, such as school or work.
+- Outpatient treatment: You live at home while receiving treatment around your schedule.
+This option is often sought by those with relatively mild addictions who are reluctant to leave behind various responsibilities, such as school or work.

-- Individual therapy: Meet one-on-one with a therapist who will use a variety of therapies to promote healthy attitudes, positive behaviors, and abstinence.
+- Individual therapy: You meet one-on-one with a therapist, who will use a variety of therapies to promote healthy attitudes, positive behaviors, and abstinence.

-- Group counseling: For those who prefer a group session, you will meet with a mental health professional and share your experiences related to steroid and alcohol addiction.
+- Group counseling: For those who prefer group sessions, you will meet with a mental health professional and share your experiences related to steroid and alcohol addiction.

 - 12-Step programs: Alcoholics Anonymous and Narcotics Anonymous are fellowships that are free to join; the only requirement is that you wish to be abstinent.
 The environment is both encouraging and supportive.

-- Dual Diagnosis: These centers will address co-occurring substance addiction and mental health disorders, e.g., depression or body dysmorphic disorder.
+- Dual Diagnosis treatment: These centers will address co-occurring substance addiction and mental health disorders, e.g. depression or body dysmorphic disorder.